 Skip to main content

-You can easily manage traffic between VPCs in a centralized manner using Transit Gateway.
+KakaoCloud allows centralized traffic management between VPCs using Transit Gateway.

 • Estimated time: 60 minutes